abdolence/slack-morphism/site/docs/docs/web-api.md

 ```

-#### Folding Using Lazy/Async iterator
+#### Folding using lazy AsyncSeqIterator

 Async iterator implements:
-* `foldLeft` for accumulating batching results if you need it (the implementation doesn't use memoization like Stream/LazyList)
+* `foldLeft` for accumulating batching results if you need it (the implementation of AsyncSeqIterator doesn't memoize like Stream/LazyList)
 * `map` to transform results
 * `foreach` to iterate with effects